 LocationSidney & Lois Eskenazi Hospital, 720 Eskenazi Avenue, Indianapolis, IN 46202, USA

+From the architect.
+This project began with an interest in challenging the typical notion of the parking structure as an unappreciated infrastructural typology by transforming the new Eskenazi Hospital parking structure into a binary, synthetic terrain.
 The effect of a field of 7,000 angled metal panels in conjunction with an articulated east/west color strategy creates a dynamic façade system that offers observers a unique visual experience depending on their vantage point and the pace at which they are moving through the site.
 In this way, pedestrians and slow moving vehicles within close proximity to the hospital will experience a noticeable, dappled shift in color and transparency as they move across the hospital grounds, while motorists driving along W. Michigan Street will experience a faster, gradient color shift which changes depending on their direction of travel.

 To facilitate the effect, a total of 18 different panels sizes/angles are used throughout.
 They range from 300mm tall x 600mm long to 300mm tall x 1m long.
 There approximately 7,000 of these panels.
 The color scheme is quite simple as the west side received a deep blue color, while the east side receives a golden yellow color.
 The angles, alone, create the illusion of different hues.

 The project is primarily a large art piece.
 Secondarily, it does of course serve as a visual screen for a normal parking structure behind, masking the normal things one might see such as cars, concrete beams, columns, guardrails, etc. It was required that the piece allow for substantial ventilation, which as a requirement, naturally worked well with the concept anyway.